j-andrews7/STRprofiler/README.md

 ## Usage

-**strprofiler** can be run from the command line.
+**strprofiler** can be run directly from the command line.
 Full usage information can be found by running `strprofiler --help`.